Buying property in Riviera Maya?

 Could property prices jump again in Riviera Maya as of 2026?

-The single biggest demand-side trigger that could drive prices to jump again in Riviera Maya would be a meaningful drop in Mexican mortgage rates, which would unlock pent-up local and national buyer demand.
+The single biggest demand-side trigger that could spark another price jump in Riviera Maya is a meaningful drop in mortgage rates, because even a 1 to 2 percentage point reduction would unlock domestic buyers and make refinancing more attractive for sidelined investors.

 Please also note that we regularly publish and update real estate price forecasts for Riviera Maya here.